 In 1899, modern-style mining methods were introduced to the area when the Klingenthal-Graslitzer Copper Mining Company was founded.
 Between 1900 and 1904, the Erhard-August-shaft was sunk to a depth of 100 meters and a 1,813-meter-long cross-cut was established.

-In 1918, the Graslitz region was included into the newly-founded country of Czechoslovakia and the new political environment resulted in the closure of the mill on the Saxon side.
+In 1918, the Graslitz region was included in the newly-founded country of Czechoslovakia and the new political environment resulted in the closure of the mill on the Saxon side.
 Between 1923 and 1929, the buildings and treatment plants that the Klingenthal-Graslitzer Copper Mining Company built were demolished.

 As the Communist regime exerted its power in the region, the Czech State Mining Company Operation was established and was in operation between 1959 and 1973.
 During this time, it is reported that the underground mine produced 560,000 tonnes grading 0.68 percent copper.
 Between 1959 and 1992, a total of 25,985 meters of surface drilling was completed as well as a total of 14,299 meters of underground drilling.

 In 2017, the previous operator on the property completed 1,340 meters of drilling.
 In total, over 30 kilometers of underground development is available today for further development and exploration.
 Additionally, historic grab samples were recovered from waste dumps that assayed up to 0.69 percent cobalt, 17.1 percent copper, 3.7 g/t gold and 178 g/t silver.
 There have also been reports of sulfide zones that have a true thickness of 100 meters with higher-grade copper horizons that have formed lenses of up to five meters wide.